WIMS Scholarship for AAMC Women Early Career Faculty Professional Development Seminar

 The program goal is to enhance knowledge and skills needed to support progress along the path to leadership in academic medicine.
 The seminar covers skills related to the formation and use of teams, central to effective collaborative in various mission-critical activities.
 Leadership topics are organized into workshop tracks that span communication skills, institutional finance and management issues.
 Small-group sessions focus on mentoring participants in career building skills, in narrative/CV development, and strategic thinking about career development.

 The seminar registration fee is covered by the WIMS scholarship in the amount of $1,300.00 which covers three breakfasts, three lunches, one reception, one dinner, and coffee/refreshment breaks.
-If accepted to the seminar, candidates and/or their departments will be responsible flights, ground transportation, and hotel expenses.
+If accepted to the seminar, selected scholarship candidates and/or their departments will be responsible flights, ground transportation, and hotel expenses.

 This conference has become competitive in recent years.
 Therefore, we recommend that applicants use CVs that are in the KU School of Medicine Promotion and Tenure format, and that applications to WIMS include all the materials that you will be sending on to AAMC for our Recognition Committee to review.
 We cannot guarantee that all WIMS-sponsored candidates will be chosen by AAMC to attend the conference but it is our goal to ensure that applicants have the best opportunity based on their qualifications and the quality of their applications.

-- WIMS will cover the conference registration fee only to attend the 2013 AAMC Early-Career Women Faculty Professional Development Seminar.
-Once a scholarship recipient is notified they contact Judy Brohammer in the Office of Finance to process their conference registration.
+- WIMS will cover the conference registration fee only to attend the AAMC Early-Career Women Faculty Professional Development Seminar.
+Once a scholarship recipient is notified they must contact Judy Brohammer in the Office of Finance to process their conference registration.

 Who is Eligible to Apply: